Beijing–Hong Kong high-speed train: History

 On 30 January 2020 the service to West Kowloon was suspended due to the COVID-19 pandemic.

 On 28 March 2020, the service was restored between Beijing West and Shenzhen North, but service to West Kowloon station was still suspended.

 On 1 April 2023, services to West Kowloon station were restored.

 On 15 June 2024, the maximum speed of the Beijing–Guangzhou high speed rail (Wuguang section) was increased from 310km/h to 350km/h, reducing the journey time by 46 minutes from Hong Kong to Beijing.

+On 26 January 2026, the train number was renamed to G303/304.

 Operations

 The service operates on a daily basis under the following timetable: